asifkd012020/open-itg-aws_runbooks/config/Runbook.md

   - [5.
 Config is enabled only for specific US Regions](#5-Config-is-enabled-only-for-specific-US-Regions)
   - [6.
 Config cannot be disabled by Member Account Owners](#6-Config-cannot-be-disabled-by-Member-Account-Owners)
   - [7.
 Config is automatically enabled at the member account level](#7-Config-is-automatically-enabled-at-the-member-account-level)
+  - [8.
+Restricting the deletion of config-configuration recorder]
 - [Detective Controls](#Detective-Controls)
   - [1.
 Config Resources are tagged according to CG standards](#1-DataSync-Resources-are-tagged-according-to-CG-standards)
   - [2.
 CloudTrail logging enabled and sent to Splunk](#2-CloudTrail-logging-enabled-and-sent-to-Splunk)